OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 To address this problem, we were able to make a number of optimisations to the way we render and measure these components.
 There were a number of things that we were measuring more often than we needed to, and we were also able to minimise the cost of some of the reflows.
 These changes ended up having a noticeable impact on performance.

-We also discovered that we were re-rendering more components than we needed to as the user scrolled.
-We focused on only rendering the bare minimum when you scroll, by using [immutable data structures]() and implementing [ShouldComponentUpdate]() in a few key components.
+We also discovered that we were unnecessarily re-rendering more components than we needed to as the user scrolled.
+We focused on only rendering the bare minimum when you scroll, by using [immutable data structures](https://reactjs.org/docs/optimizing-performance.html#using-immutable-data-structures) and implementing [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) in a few key components.

 The combination of these changes made rendering performance acceptable in both Chrome and FireFox.
 IE11 and Edge seemed to have different performance characterstics, and we are still not satisfied with the scrolling performance in these browsers.
 We have not yet worked out the root cause for these differences, so this is an ongoing investigation.
-We have also mitigated this issue by disabling virtualization for smaller variable sets that can perform an initial render in a reasonable amount of time.
+For now, we have mitigated this issue by disabling virtualization for smaller variable sets that can perform an initial render in a reasonable amount of time.

 ## Lazily Load Variable Sets